How to Read CSV Files in Bash? [2 Methods]

-CSV files are frequently used to store data in tabular form, separated into rows and columns with commas.
-With the increasing application of CSV files, it is very important for a user of Linux or another Unix-based operating system to know how to read the CSV files using just command lines.
+CSV files are important for a user of Linux or another Unix-based operating system to know how to read the CSV files using just command lines.
 In this article, I am going to demonstrate every possible case that you may face while reading a CSV file using a bash script.

-CSV, as its name suggests, is a comma-separated values file.
-It is a text file where tabulated data are arranged in fields separated with a comma (“”) from the neighbouring data.
+CSV (Comma Separated Values) is a structured file that acts as a way to represent data in a tabular format.
 In a CSV file, every line presents a row of data, and commas separate the values of each row.
 Usually, the first row contains the column headers, representing the data type in each column.

-2 Methods to Read a CSV File Line by Line Using Bash Script
+4 Methods to Read CSV File Using Bash Script

 John Doe,12345,Manager